 We currently require a volunteer Hall Caretaker to take over from our current caretaker who is retiring after performing the role for over 15 years.
 Would ideally suit someone based locally, who is practical and organised.
 Only takes a couple of hours a week, and primarily involves coordinating the various service providers we require to keep the hall running (Cleaner / Gardener / Heating / Maintenance etc.) A satisfying role which is crucial to the operation of the Scout Group.
 Please get in touch if you think you can help.

 We currently require volunteers to be Leaders in all sections, to deliver the Scouting programme to young people.
-Due to a shortage of Leaders in our Group we have had to temporarily close one of the Cub sections.
-We cannot re-open this section until we get some new volunteer leaders.
-Being a leader is a fun a rewarding way of getting involved in our community and helps develop the lives of young people in our area.
-Training will be provided as required.
-If you think you could be a Leader for our Scout Group, please get in touch.
+Most of our sections have long waiting lists and some local children will miss out on all the adventure that Scouting brings due to a lack of adult volunteers.
+Being a leader is a fun and rewarding way of getting involved in our community and helps develop the lives of young people in our area.
+Training will be provided as required – no Scouting experience is required, just a willingness to engage with young people.
+If you think you could be a Leader, Assistant Leader or a Section Assistant for our Scout Group, please get in touch.

 Hall Key Holder